Application Deadlines

 All applications should be submitted through Carleton 360 by selecting the appropriate option.
 If you are not a current Carleton University student and you do not already have a Carleton 360 account, you will need to choose Register for Carleton 360.
 A non-refundable application fee in Canadian funds is payable by Visa, MasterCard, American Express or INTERAC Online.
 The following documents are also required to complete your application:

-An application cannot be considered complete until all of the above are in hand.
+An application cannot be considered complete until all the above are submitted.